 Latasha Brown Baird

-While Latasha experiences range from serving children, families, and adults, she currently provides services to adults experiencing anxiety, depression, grief/loss, mood instability, trauma and stressor related issues, phase of life and adjustment issues, relational concerns, conflicts, anger, communication, etc.
+While Latasha experiences have ranged from serving children to adults, she now primarily provides service to adults who are experiencing anxiety, depression, grief/loss, mood instability, trauma and stressor related issues, phase of life and adjustment issues, relational issues, conflicts, anger, communication issues, etc.

 Latasha received a Master of Education degree in Agency Counseling & Development in May 1994 from Winthrop University in Rock Hill, SC.
 She received a Bachelor of Science degree in Psychology in December 1992 from University of South Carolina in Columbia, SC.